 Becoming a parent is a wonderful milestone in life.
 As any parent will tell you, it doesn’t come without challenges, and when the big day comes, parents will need some time off work to settle in to their new life.

-Adoption Leave shares similarities with other types of parental leave (maternity and paternity), but there are some key differences.
-Here's our guide to the basics of what you need to know about adoption leave in the UK (as of January 2021).
+Adoption Leave shares similarities with other types of parental leave (paternity and maternity leave), but there are some key differences.
+Here's our guide for prospective adopters on what they need to know about Adoption Leave in the UK (as of January 2023).

 What is Adoption Leave?

-Only one person in a parenting couple can take Adoption Leave, but the other partner could be eligible for shared parental leave.
+Only one person in a parenting couple can take Adoption Leave (the ‘main adopter’), but the other partner could be eligible for shared parental leave.

 During Adoption Leave, employees keep the existing terms and benefits of their employment:

 - The right to return to the original job afterwards (or a suitable alternative)